SwarmUS/TestBench-Python/README.md

 hb_stream = UsbStream('COM16')
 ```
 #### Behavioral description
 When the script is ran, the parameters in the calibration folder will be sent to the connected Hiveboard and saved in the flash memory.
-Thus, there is no need to re-send the parameters on every boot cycle.
-The calibration should be performed occasionally to ensure the system reliability.
+Thus, there is no need to re-send the parameters on every boot cycle. **The calibration should be performed occasionally to ensure the system reliability.**

 #### Note
-Communication with the HiveBoard is done using the pheromones submodule.
-If communication problem occur, ensure that the version used by the script is the same as on the HiveBoard.
+Communication with the HiveBoard is done using the [Pheromones submodule](https://github.com/SwarmUS/Pheromones).
+If communication problems occur, ensure that the version used by the script is the same as on the HiveBoard.
 ## Visualization
 When a calibration has been completly transfered to the correspondant Hiveboard, this tool can be used to manually and visually confirm the effectiveness of the calibration.
 Using a emmiter, the user can move around the calibrated Hiveboard/BeeBoards assembly and see a marker representing the emmiter move around.